abhij2503/security-code-reviewer/README.md

 ## Dataset

-The model was fine-tuned on a code-security vulnerability dataset labeled with CWE IDs, OWASP categories, language, and a vulnerability flag — with a balanced slice across 15 vulnerability classes plus safe samples.
+The model was fine-tuned on a code-security vulnerability dataset labeled with CWE IDs, OWASP categories, language, and a vulnerability flag, with a balanced slice across 15 vulnerability classes plus safe samples.

 ![Dataset](screenshots/Training_data.png)